 - don't continue your satin stitch on the back of your work.
 It'll waste your embroidery thread and make your work bulky!
 To avoid this, bring you thread to the front for the first time right next to the outline on the left.
 Then, bring it across, and down next to the right outline.
 Instead of crossing over to the left side of the outline on the back of the fabric, just bring the needle right back up next to where you just pushed it through.
 That way you're saving thread and time. :)

-Step 10: Straight and seed stitches.
+Step 10: How to Do Straight and Seed Stitches

 See the pictures for a quick example.